 PHOTOGRAPHY

 My father gifted me his weathered Nikon FM2 when I left home in 1987 to pursue a BA in History at the University of Colorado.
-As a wide-eyed, warm-hearted country girl from Indiana, I had no idea that my passionate foray into photography in Boulder would eventually open doors far beyond the Rocky Mountains.
-Though I went on to earn a Master’s in History and International Relations in Switzerland in 1992, it was my six months of thesis research in Sri Lanka immersed in a conflict zone documenting International Humanitarian Action that unveiled the bureaucratic entanglements and inefficiencies plaguing humanitarian work.
+As a wide-eyed, warm-hearted country girl from Indiana, I had no idea that my budding passion in photography in Boulder would open doors far beyond the Rocky Mountains.
+Though I went on to earn a Master’s in History and International Relations in Switzerland in 1992, it was during six months of thesis research in Sri Lanka - immersed in a conflict zone documenting International Humanitarian Action - that I witnessed firsthand the bureaucratic entanglements and inefficiencies undermining global humanitarian efforts.

-Over my 17-year career in photojournalism (1993-2010), I crisscrossed the globe, with my work featured in notable publications.
-Today, my lens is focused on the delicate beauty of water, air, and earth—capturing their interplay with light while also creating unique environmental portraits that speak to the heart of the human experience.
+During my 17-year career in photojournalism (1993-2010), I crisscrossed the globe, with my work featured in leading international publications.
+Today, my lens is drawn to the elemental beauty of water, air, and earth—capturing their dance with light while continuing to create evocative environmental portraits that speak to the essence of our shared human experience.